gregorsteiner/Evans_Didelez_2023/README.md

-This is our contribution to the discussion of "Parameterizing and Simulating from Causal Models" by Robin Evans and Vanessa Didelez.
-In particular, this repository includes code to reproduce our simulation results and STAN code to fit the Bayesian models.
+This is our contribution to the discussion of "Parameterizing and Simulating from Causal Models" by Robin Evans and Vanessa Didelez, read as an RSS discussion paper on 3 October, 2023.
+Within this repository, you will find the code to replicate our simulation results, along with STAN code to fit the Bayesian models.